juniorsundarCasual/TGT/vault/volume-5.chapter-350.md

 "How are things going with you?"
 Shuri finally spoke up after struggling for a good two minutes.

 "You don't have to wade through small talk if you don't want to," Yohn responded straightforwardly.
 "I can feel the discomfort in your voice.
-You came looking for me with a purpose, is it not?"
+You came looking for me with a purpose, did you not?"

 Shuri pulled her lips into a pout and said, "You make me sound like an opportunist."